LifeScopeLabs/lifescope-api/setup/03-production-build.md

 ### Install eksctl and create Fargate cluster
-Refer to [this guide](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html) for how to set up eksctl and use it to provision a Fargate cluster.
+Refer to [this guide](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html) for how to set up eksctl.

+To provision the Fargate cluster, run ```eksctl create cluster -f kube/prod/aws-cluster.yaml```

 ### Run Nginx script and provision DNS routing to Load Balancer